CQCL/hugr/specification/hugr.md

-Whether a particular OpDef provides binary code for `try_lower` is independent of whether it provides a binary `compute_signature`, but it will not generally be possible to provide a HUGR for a function whose type cannot be expressed in YAML.
+Whether a particular OpDef provides binary code for `try_lower` is independent of whether it provides a binary `compute_signature`, but it will not generally be possible to provide a HUGR for an operation whose type cannot be expressed as a constant (polymorphic) `Function` type

-#### Declarative format
+### Declarative format

 The declarative format needs to specify some required data that is needed by the compiler to correctly treat the operation (the minimum case is opaque operations that should be left untouched).
 However, we wish to also leave it expressive enough to specify arbitrary extra data that may be used by compiler extensions.
 This suggests a flexible standard format such as YAML would be suitable.
+(The internal Rust structs may also be used directly.)
 Here we provide an illustrative example:

 See [Type System](#type-system) for more on Extensions.